datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 The append method is thus called "on" the fam_height list and this list is then extended.
 Again, how on earth could you know that this function existed?
 Well, simply typing help(list) - list is the type of Python lists - and browsing through all the methods mentioned there already gives you an idea.

 The first method that shows here is __add__ by the way, which represents the plus operator.
 Remember how the the plus operator was different for strings, integers and lists?
-Well, the plus operator is actually also a method that was defined for the list object.
+Well, the plus operator is actually also a method that was defined for Python objects that are of type list.
 The only strange thing is that the + operator is an inline version of the __add__ function.
 These two calls do the exact same thing:

 ```
 [1, 2, 3] + [4]